tommarien/blog/source/_posts/2011-10-26-wcf-the-one-size-fits-them-all-service-layer-anti-pattern.md

 layout: post
 title: Wcf, the one size fits them all Service Layer anti-pattern
 date: 2011-10-26 08:30
-categories:
-  - CSharp
 tags:
-  - Architecture
+  - csharp
-  - Opinion
+  - architecture
-  - WCF
+  - wcf
 ---

 When you talk with fellow developers and you mention **Service Layer** people automatically hear **WCF Services**.
 Did i miss a book or some guidance document from Microsoft, stating that WCF stands for service layer?